US Navy sends first warship through Taiwan Strait post-election

-BEIJING - The United States Navy sailed its first warship through the sensitive Taiwan Strait on Jan 24 following presidential and parliamentary elections on the island, drawing the ire of Beijing.
+BEIJING -The United States Navy sailed its first warship through the sensitive Taiwan Strait on Wednesday following presidential and parliamentary elections on the island, drawing the ire of Beijing.

 "No member of the international community should be intimidated or coerced into giving up their rights and freedoms."